 A year ago, Five Acres Animal Shelter in Missouri opened their doors to a group of special cats.
-They had thankfully been rescued from a hoarding/breeding situation.
+They had been rescued from a hoarding/breeding situation.
+During the operation, a total of 90 cats were removed from the deplorable conditions.
+There was something different about these cats though.
+Most of them were a rare breed of feline called the Havana Brown.

 “Havanas must have human interaction if they are to live happy, healthy lives.”